zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

 5. Is Azure Search an appropriate solution for improving the search capabilities of our OSS app?

-6. Will we be able to continue using the MongoDB API, while benefiting from the scalability and reliability of a PaaS database platform?
+6. We no longer want to maintain VMs for running our MongoDB database.
+Does Azure offer a solution that will allow us to continue using the MongoDB APIs, while benefiting from the scalability and reliability of a PaaS database platform?

 7. We would like to understand more about the benefits of a serverless architecture.
 In Azure does it mean only using Azure Functions or is there more to it?